anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 8. Game Logic:
   - The **play_game** function initializes the game, plays turns until the game is over, and asks if the player wants to play again.
   - The **play_turn** function handles a single turn, updating the display, guessed letters, and lives.
-  - The **get_guessed_letter** function triggers the user to input a letter for their guess.
+  - The **get_guessed_letter** function triggers the player to input a letter for their guess.
   - The **update_display** function updates the display based on the guessed letter.
 9. Score Calculation:
-•	The calculate_score function calculates the player's score based on correct and incorrect guesses.
+  - The **calculate_score** function calculates the player's score based on correct and incorrect guesses.
 10. Hangman Stages:
-•	The hangman_stages module seems to contain visual representations of the Hangman stages for incorrect guesses.
+  - The **hangman_stages** module contain visual representations of the Hangman stages for incorrect guesses.
 11. Game Start:
-•	The game is started by calling the execute_hangman_game function at the end of the script.
+  - The game is started by calling the **execute_hangman_game** function at the end of the script.
-Overall, your code follows a modular structure and uses functions to encapsulate different aspects of the Hangman game.
-It provides a good separation of concerns and is readable.

 ### Logic Flow:
- The logic flow involves the continuous execution of the main loop, where the Tkinter window is created, user input is handled, and the game state is updated based on correct or incorrect guesses.
+ The logic flow involves the continuous execution of the game, where user input is handled, and the game state is updated based on correct or incorrect guesses.
 The loop continues until the player decides to exit the game.

 ## Testing Phase
+I have manually tested this project by doing the following:
+  - Tested in my local terminal and the Code Institute Heroku terminal.
+  - Give invalid inputs: to check whether it only considers alphabetic letters and not to lose a life when a number, a special character, or a space is given.
+  - PEP8: Passed the code through PEP8 linter and confirmed there are no problems.

 ## Libraries
 ### random:
 This library is used for generating random numbers.
 In the code, it is used to select a random index for choosing a word from the list.

-### tkinter:
-Tkinter is the standard GUI (Graphical User Interface) toolkit for Python.
-It is used to create the main game window, labels, buttons, and message boxes.

-### os:
-OS is used to handle file paths when loading image resources.
+The Python file called **hangman_stages** is teated as a custom module that contains ASCII art representations of the hangman stages.

 ## Deployment

 ### Playing on a Local machine:
 ### Final Deployment to Heroku: